×

 In Kenya’s capital city, Nairobi, it is estimated that over 70 per cent of the population live in informal settlements.

-By 17 days ago
+By 3 months ago

 The fascinating history of how residents named informal settlements in Nairobi